Kierandoolan/project-portfolio-1/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop and developer tools app which provides mock up phones  with responsive.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
+-   I have tested the form works on the free trial page.
+You have to enter the required detail.
 -   I have tested all three webpages with Lighthouse and have maintained a high standard throughout for Performance, Accessibilty, Best Pratice and SEO.
 Here is Screenshots of all three pages